stevenjc/SwaggerHub-Migration-Utility/README.md

 Example config can be found [here](SwaggerHub_Migration/config.json.example)

+EXPORT_ORG indicates the organization that you are moving from.
+IMPORT_ORG indicates the organization that you are moving to.

 All fields are required.

 The API Key can be found in the account settings - https://app.swaggerhub.com/help/account/settings